-Dr. Rahel Gizaw is a PGY-2 in the Emory School of Medicine Emergency Medicine Program.
+Dr. Rahel Gizaw is a PGY-3 in the Emory School of Medicine Emergency Medicine Program.
 She has been providing scholarly illustrations for the department and shares many illustrations on her instagram page, @physiciandoodles.
+She will be continuing this work as faculty at Emory University.